bhantos/Data-Mining/README.md

 * 12 Word embedding, RNNs

 My main project was exploring and analysing a dataset of used cars and predicting prices with gradient boosting.

+<b> If a notebook fails to open, it can be viewed at https://nbviewer.jupyter.org/github/Balint831/Data-Mining/tree/main/ . </b>